About

 Lippman’s notoriety began in 1969 when he was named an unindicted co-conspirator for singing about the “Guatemala sweepstakes” at a rally that preceded the escorting of a recruiter from the United Fruit Company off the campus.
 After having a song recorded by Country Joe MacDonald, Lippman joined with a San Francisco comedy group to create the Reagan for Shah Campaign, in which he introduced George Shrub, the Singing CIA Agent.
 Shrub then toured as security detail for the Ladies Against Women.

 After campaigning as George Stump, Moderate Clearcutter, with Earth First! in the Redwood country, he toured with Yippie founder Paul Krassner and the British anarchist comedian Tony Allen, as well as performing in theatrical runs in San Francisco and Los Angeles.
 Lippman brought Shrub to the School of the Americas in Columbus, Georgia, CIA Headquarters, the White House, and countless rallies and benefits for peace, global justice, living wages, fair trade, environmental sanity, and apple pie.
 In 2009, Shrub went back into the cold, only to be replaced by Wild Bill Bailout, the Bard of the Bankers, who rode in from the west to bail out the rest.
+Just lately, Lippman has collaborated with long-lost Trump cousin Davey Drumpf with edutaining videos.
 Stay tuned!

-Lippman has ten releases to his credit, not counting jail.
-The latest is Food, Clothing, & Glaciers.
-Previous releases include the 1987 LP Shoot from the Lipp and 1998′s I Hate Wal-Mart, which features “Guess Who’s Coming After Dinner” and “All My Friends Are Semi-Famous.”
+Lippman has fourteen releases to his credit, not counting jail.
+The latest is You Don’t Own the World.
+Previous releases include the 1987 LP Shoot from the Lipp and 1998’s I Hate Wal-Mart, which features “Guess Who’s Coming After Dinner” and “All My Friends Are Semi-Famous.”
 Other tunes: “Brother Can You Spare a Diamond,” “The Sport Futility Vehicle Tango,” “Your Car is Disgusting,” “Battle Him in Public.” and many more endearing titles.
 Two video DVD’s are in release, with many more mini’s on the Tube of You.

 “Viciously funny” – Guardian (England)